The Art of Kava Tasting on Your Vanuatu

 eaten to remove the aftertaste from the mouth.
 Kava tasting is truly a unique experience.

-However, kava tasting is said to offer many benefits, though those
+However, kava tasting is said to offer many benefits, though those benefits

-it does have an intoxicating effect.
+have an intoxicating effect.

 Although the shells range in size, typically two to four shells are